maikschneider/bw_focuspoint_images/README.md

     **static TypoScript template** or manually include setup and constants.

+3. Include PageTS

+    To add the Focuspoint element to the common tab of the new content element wizard, include the **static PageTS** in the page properties of your root page or manually include `EXT:bw_focuspoint_images/Configuration/PageTS/mod.typoscript`

-3. Define your own wizard fields
+4. Define your own wizard fields

     There are **no default fields** defined!
 An example with working frontend output can be found in the PageTS section.